renatoGarcia/icecream-cpp/README.md

 its types.
 An optional integration of CleanType with IceCream-Cpp, if the first is present on system, is being planed.
 With that would be possible to show the types of values within `IC(...)` macro.

-## Ongoing work

-This library is at an early version, and it was tested on GCC 8.2 compiling with C++11, C++14 and C++17 flags.
-Some minor code changes could be needed to make it work with other compilers and older versions of GCC.
-Please report any success or problems.

-Work must be done adding customization options to the Icecream class, and mimicking the relevant functionalities of the original Python IceCream library.

-Any help is welcome :-)